rust-lang/rfcs/text/0000-trait_stable_vtable.md

 Implementing this rfc would require a specific layout for trait objects in a subset of all traits.
  It is possible that crate authors may add `#[stable_vtable]` to even traits not necessarily intended to be used for FFI, which would significantly impact the ability for layout optimizations to be applied.

+The stablization of trait object layout, even for a subset of traits, may impact future implementations which allow for dynamically sized types which require multiple metadata (such a structures containing multiple slices.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives